Table of Contents

-Sprozoites has special predilection towards the salivary glands, so their concentration reach maxium in salivary ducts.
+Sprozoites have a special predilection towards the salivary glands, so their concentration reaches a maximum in salivary ducts.
 When an infected female anopheles mosquito bites a susceptible person, a single bite is capable of transmitting infection.

 Mature quadrinucleate cysts are the infective forms of Entamoeba histolytica.
-When these cysts are swallowed along with the contaminated food and drink by susceptible person, they are capable of further development and can cause Amoebic dysentery, Amoebic liver abscess etc.
+When these cysts are swallowed along with the contaminated food and drink by susceptible persons, they are capable of further development and can cause Amoebic dysentery, Amoebic liver abscess, etc.

-In Hookworm hatched L3 is the infective stage, transmission to humans may be via skin penetration or sometimes by oral route.
+In Hookworm hatched L3 filariform larvae is the infective stage, transmission to humans is mainly via active skin penetration by the larvae or sometimes by oral route.
 Hyaluronidase activity of larvae facilities breakage of hyaluronic acid and passage through epidermis and dermis.